browserengineering/book/book/preface.md

 *Pavel*: [James R. Wilcox][jrw] and I dreamed up this book during a late-night chat at ICFP 2018.
 [Max Willsey][mwillsey] proofread and helped sequence the chapters.
 [Zach Tatlock][ztatlock] encouraged me to develop the book into a course.
-And the students of CS 6968 and CS 4962 at the University of Utah found countless errors and suggested important simplifications.
+And the students of CS 6968, CS 4962, and CS 4560 at the University of Utah found countless errors and suggested important simplifications.
 I am thankful to all of them.
 Most of all, I am thankful to my wife [Sara][saras], who supported my writing and gave me the strength to finish this many-year-long project.